Greatest Ricci lower bounds of projective horospherical manifolds of Picard number one: Introduction

 This invariant was first studied by Tian~\cite{tian92}, and was explicitely defined by Rubinstein~\cite{Rubinstein08, Rubinstein09}, where it was called Tian's $\beta$-invariant.
 It was further studied by Sz\'{e}kelyhidi~\cite{Sze11}; Song and Wang~\cite{SW16}.
 Note that if $X$ admits a K\"{a}hler--Einstein metric then the greatest Ricci lower bound $R(X)$ is equal to one.
 Thus $R(X)$ can be regarded as a measure of the extent to which a Fano manifold is close to be K\"{a}hler--Einstein.
 More precisely, $R(X)$ is shown to be the same as the maximum existence time $t \in [0, 1]$ of Aubin and Yau's continuity path: for a K\"{a}hler form $\omega \in c_1(X)$, we want to find a K\"{a}hler form $\omega_t$ satisfying the equation

 depending on a parameter $t \in [0, 1]$, which for $t=1$ gives the Einstein equation.

-The greatest Ricci lower bounds have been considered in certain subclasses of Fano varieties.
+The greatest Ricci lower bounds have been considered in certain subclasses of Fano manifolds.
 For any toric Fano manifold $X$, Li~\cite{Li11} found an explicit formula for the greatest Ricci lower bound $R(X)$ purely in terms of the moment polytope associated to $X$.
 This result is extended to Fano manifolds with torus actions of complexity one by Cable~\cite{Cable19} and homogeneous toric bundles by Yao~\cite{yao17}.
 When $X$ is a smooth Fano equivariant compactifications of complex Lie groups, Delcroix~\cite{Del17} obtained a formula for the greatest Ricci lower bound, where the barycenter of the moment polytope with respect to the Lebesgue measure is replaced by the barycenter with respect to the Duistermaat--Heckman measure.
-Furthermore, the recent result of Delcroix and Hultgren \cite{DH21} extend the formula to the case of \emph{horosymmetric} manifolds introduced in \cite{Del20horosymmetric}, which is a class of spherical varieties including horospherical manifolds and smooth projective symmetric varieties.
+Furthermore, the recent result of Delcroix and Hultgren \cite{DH21} extend the formula to the case of \emph{horosymmetric} manifolds introduced in \cite{Del20horosymmetric}, which is a class of spherical varieties including horospherical manifolds and smooth symmetric varieties.
 Since any $\mathbb Q$-Fano spherical variety admits a special test configuration with horospherical central fiber by \cite[Corollary 3.31]{Del20}, for the Donaldson--Futaki invariants of $\mathbb Q$-Fano spherical varieties, it is enough to calculate them in the case of horospherical varieties.

-The purpose of this paper is to compute the greatest Ricci lower bounds of projective horospherical manifolds of Picard number one.
+The purpose of this paper is to compute the greatest Ricci lower bounds of projective horospherical manifolds, i.e. smooth projective horospherical varieties, of Picard number one.
 Recall that the value is always one for rational homogeneous manifolds because they are K\"{a}hler--Einstein (see \cite[Section 5]{mat72}).
 The horospherical manifolds are the simplest examples of spherical varieities including both toric manifolds and rational homogeneous manifolds.
-All nonhomogeneous projective horospherical manifolds of Picard number one are completely classified by Pasquier (\cite[Theorem 0.1]{Pasquier}).
-These are two orbit varieties, an open orbit and a closed orbit, under the action of their automorphism groups which are non-reductive.
-See Theorem~\ref{horosphercal} for the precise statements and notation following \cite{PasquierPerrin}.
-We also write down some known interesting geometry of these nonhomogeneous horospherical manifolds in Subsection~\ref{Projective horospherical manifolds of Picard number one}.
-Contrary to smooth projective \emph{symmetric} varieties of Picard number one (see \cite{LPY21}), all nonhomogeneous projective horospherical manifolds of Picard number one admit no K\"{a}hler--Einstein metrics by a theorem of Matsushima in \cite{matsushima} since their automorphism groups are not reductive.
+All nonhomogeneous projective horospherical manifolds of Picard number one are completely classified by Pasquier.